About The Project

 There are several commercial end-use products, where lignin replaces fossil-origin and hazardous phenol and formaldehyde in resin – conventional plywood panels, sandpaper, and thermal insulation.
 Moreover, special LPF resins to be used in consumer products such as plywood coating, white furniture plywood, sandpaper adhesive and insulation glass wool binder will be validated and produced at the flagship plant.

 The process of signing the grant agreement was fully completed on May 18, 2021, formally marking the beginning of this major collaboration.
 The project started on September 1st, 2021 and will end on August 31st 2026.
-The VIOBOND project has nine partners from five different EU member states.
+The VIOBOND project has eight partners from five different EU member states.

-The total eligible costs of the VIOBOND project come to EUR 32 million, of which EUR 16 million comes from the EU (Bio-Based Industries Joint Undertaking) and the rest from the nine companies participating in the project.
+The total eligible costs of the VIOBOND project come to EUR 32 million, of which EUR 16 million comes from the EU (Bio-Based Industries Joint Undertaking) and the rest from the eight companies participating in the project.
 The programme’s support will focus on tackling climate change and investing in the sustainable development goals, contributing to the EU’s competitiveness and growth.

 Why Are We Joining This Initiative?